A nasty trick on musicians.

 Homage to Larson . . .

-Diplacusis, also known as disharmonica or interaural pitch difference (IPD), is a hearing disorder whereby a single auditory stimulus is perceived as different pitches between the ears.
-Sufferers may experience the effect permanently, or it may resolve on its own.
+Diplacusis, also known as disharmonica or interaural pitch difference (IPD), is a hearing disorder whereby a single auditory stimulus is perceived as different (or distorted) pitches between the ears.
+Sufferers may experience the effect permanently, or it may resolve on its own either temporarily or permanently.
 Diplacusis can be particularly disruptive to individuals working within fields requiring acute audition, such as musicians, sound engineers or performing artists.

-Actual experience - just as the brain's plasticity starts to "accept" the pitch discrepancies and begins to perceive sound as less distorted, the pitch skew changes/morphs/migrates and sounds uncomfortably distorted anew.
+Actual experience - just as the brain's plasticity starts to "accept" the pitch discrepancies and begins to adjust to perceive sound as less distorted, the pitch skew changes/morphs/migrates and sounds uncomfortably distorted anew.
 In this case, this was accompanied by an increasingly expanding array of tinnitus sounds (proverbial whistling/squealing, aviary/crickets, steady pitches/clusters (cf. pipe organ mixture ranks), notch-filtered white noise) all on top of the chronic (forever) high-pitch cluster (8K-10K).
+Diplacusis can be a creative source for improvisation - the "wrong ear" might hear a new key/modality to jump to that leads the performer to change keys or introduce various compositional devices/treatments.
+(See discussion below of Charles Ives who sometimes composed in two keys simultaneously)

 Some pitches present as multiple pitches as if a harmonic-rich/complex sound (sometimes including a faint original pitch, many times not).